Northern Neck Proprietary: History

+17th century

 In September 1649, King Charles II of England granted to seven Englishmen all of Virginia between the Rappahannock and Potomac Rivers as a Proprietary.
 The extent of the grant was hardly recognized by either the King or the grantees because most of it had never even been mapped.
 The proprietors thought little of their grant since Charles II, due to political struggles in England, was a king without a kingdom.

 One of the seven grantees was John Colepeper, 1st Baron Colepeper of Thoresway (1600-1660).
 Control of the Proprietary came to one man, his son Thomas Colepeper, 2nd Baron Colepeper, who also received a new patent issued by King James II in 1688.
 Lord Colepeper died the following year.
 His 5/6th share of the proprietary was inherited by his daughter Catherine Culpeper and her husband Thomas Fairfax, 5th Lord Fairfax of Cameron.
 While some of the original proprietors' rights had been lost, the collecting of taxes from settlers had been established through the efforts of their agents in Virginia and through Lord Fairfax himself to ensure that the proprietors received their income from their property.
 After Lord Fairfax died in January 1710, his son Thomas, the 6th Lord, inherited the title and his five-sixths shares in the Northern Neck.
 In May, his grandmother died leaving the new Lord Fairfax her one-sixth share.
 Because he was only sixteen years old at the time, the affairs of the Proprietary fell to his mother, Lady Catherine Fairfax.
 When she died in 1719, the sixth Lord Fairfax came to control all six shares of the proprietary.